Joni R. Cover, JD

 Manager of Education and Special Projects, NASPA

-This program is based on a Michigan Pharmacists Association (MPA) educational program entitled Community Pharmacy-based Point-of-Care Testing, originally developed by:
+This program is based on a Michigan Pharmacists Association (MPA) educational program entitled Community Pharmacy-based Point-of-Care Testing, originally managed by NACDS and developed by:

 Ally Dering Anderson, PharmD, RP, FAAIM, FAPhA